wooshrow/course-python/README.md

 ### Hardware and software requirement

-You need to bring your own laptop with either of this OS: Windows (at least Windows 10), or MacOS, or Linux.
+You need to bring your own laptop with either Windows (at least Windows 10), or MacOS, or Linux.

-Install the following on your laptop:
+To prepapre for the course, install the following on your laptop:

 1. Download this course-repository to your laptop.
 For example you [can download its zip here](https://github.com/wooshrow/course-python/archive/refs/heads/main.zip).